How to Stop AI From Being a Yes Man With an LLM Council

 - executor

-Return consensus, strongest disagreement, implementation move, and deferred risks.
+Return: per-lens position, strongest disagreement, surviving move, deferred risks.

 Now the command becomes: